luxfi/evm/contracts/README.md

 Hardhat uses `hardhat.config.js` as the configuration file.
 You can define tasks, networks, compilers and more in that file.
 For more information see [here](https://hardhat.org/config/).

-In Subnet-EVM, we provide a pre-configured file [hardhat.config.ts](https://github.com/luxfi/evm/blob/master/contracts/hardhat.config.ts).
+In EVM, we provide a pre-configured file [hardhat.config.ts](https://github.com/luxfi/evm/blob/master/contracts/hardhat.config.ts).

 The HardHat config file includes a single network configuration: `local`. `local` defaults to using the following values for the RPC URL and the Chain ID: